Our Trusts have developed a supportive and straightforward offer to help student nurses move into their first job.

 - A conditional offer of employment presented within 24 hours

-- The opportunity to work as a healthcare support worker after their finishing degree programme until their Nursing & Midwifery Council (NMC) registration is confirmed (local variation may apply)
+- The opportunity to work as a healthcare support worker after finishing your degree programme until their Nursing & Midwifery Council (NMC) registration is confirmed (local pay variation may apply)

 - A standard high quality preceptorship programme which meets the CapitalNurse framework with a named preceptor allocated from day one